-A vegetative cover model shown in was run on the Rangeland Analysis Platform (RAP), which shows vegetative cover data from 1986 to 2021 with annual precipitation.6 The RAP application is an online tool that visualizes and analyzes vegetation data for the United States using data collected by several government agencies including BLM AIM data.
+A vegetative cover model shown in was run on the Rangeland Analysis Platform (RAP), which shows vegetative cover data from 1986 to 2021 with annual precipitation.
+The RAP application is an online tool that visualizes and analyzes vegetation data for the United States using data collected by several government agencies including BLM AIM data.
 The data for lands within the HA demonstrate that perennial grass and forb cover has mostly remained stable between 10 and 20% cover.
 Shrub cover also mostly remained stable between 10 and 15% cover.
 Perennial grass and forb, and shrub cover is generally showing a downward trend for the last 20 years.
-Annual grass and bare ground showed wide fluctuations, which generally coincided with amount of annual precipitation where annual vegetation cover was higher during periods of average precipitation.
+Annual grass and bare ground showed wide fluctuations, which generally coincided with amount of annual precipitation where annual vegetation cover was higher during periods of average precipitation and cover was lower during periods of below average precipitation.
 Bare ground also showed similar ground cover trends inverse of annual vegetation.
 Annual grass and forb cover has trended higher for the past 20 years.